timminsss/toy-robot/README.md

 - PLACE X,Y,DIRECTION
   - Puts the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
+  - e.g. PLACE 1,2,NORTH.
+  - This command must be run first.
 - MOVE
   - Moves the toy robot one unit forward in the direction it is currently facing.
 - LEFT